NafisaN6/TIQC-internship-Week-3/README.md

 ## Why I Chose My Data Structure
-I used SQL tables because it is good for structured data.
+I used SQL tables because it is good for structured data, which I found more useful.

 ---